Preparing information for your doctor

 Bringing a support person to your appointment

-Before you talk to your support person, ask yourself:
+Before talking to the support person, consider:

 • Do you want or need someone to drive you to and from your medical appointment?